 The Community College of Rhode Island Foundation was established in January 1979 as an independent, nonprofit corporation for the purpose of encouraging and providing support from private sources for CCRI.
 Funds are used for the college and for scholarships as well as supporting college-wide projects including professional development, capital improvements, the purchase of educational equipment, campus beautification, athletics, library resources and special programming not covered by state funding.
 For more information, visit the CCRI Foundation website.

 The CCRI Alumni Association works with the CCRI Foundation to raise funds for the college, sponsor social events for graduates and friends, and present annual scholarships to help students buy textbooks and defray the costs of completing their education.
 Alumni Association membership is open to all graduates of the college.
-Since 1964, the community college graduated more than 68,000 students.
-For more information, contact the director of Alumni Affairs at 401-333-7150 or visit the Alumni's website.
+Since 1964, CCRI has graduated more than 68,000 students.
+For more information, contact the director of Alumni Affairs at 401-333-7150 or visit the Alumni website.